Choose Your Minor

 Metal Arts will include introduction to a variety of techniques such as sawing, stamping, hammering, and cold joining.

-Taught by the professional Opera faculty, the Intro to Opera Minor provides students with an overview of this unique and timeless genre that combines the art forms of Music, Theater, Art, and Dance.
+The Intro to Opera minor provides students with an overview of this unique and timeless genre that combines the art forms of Music, Theater, Art, and Dance.
 Students study and analyze through viewing and listening to legendary performances of some of the more famous operas.
 Discussions include topics such as stories and plots, character study, text and libretto, orchestration, composers and singers, as well as the technical elements of staging, lighting, costumes, and sets.

 Taught by professional broadcasters at Blue Lake Public Radio, this course will introduce students to radio programming, music selection, broadcast equipment, producing and editing programs, and remote recording.
 Using equipment in one of the broadcast studios, participants will record their own voices doing introductions, announcements, and station identification

 The Yoga minor introduces students to the benefits of creating balance in the body along with awareness of how the mind and body work together.
 Young artists have fun learning yoga poses, postures, and relaxation techniques while developing both strength and flexibility.
 The yoga minor is taught by our outstanding dance faculty and held in the dance studios.

 The Health and Fitness minor introduces young artists to basic concepts of self-maintenance that support a healthful lifestyle and enhance their focus in their chosen arts discipline.
 Students learn the fundamentals of conditioning through techniques such as Pilates and core conditioning exercises which promote personal strength, concentration and body awareness.
 Discussions address topics such as healthful diet, time management, exercise, mindfulness, and how it all ties together to help young artists excel.